Aromatherapy: Safety concerns

-Aromatherapy carries a number of risks of adverse effects and with this in consideration, combined with the lack of evidence of its therapeutic benefit, makes the practice of questionable worth.
+Aromatherapy carries several risks of adverse effects; combined with the lack of evidence of its therapeutic benefit, the practice is of questionable worth.

-Many studies exploring the concerns that essential oils are highly concentrated and can irritate the skin when used in undiluted form often referred to as neat application.
+Many studies have explored the concerns that essential oils are highly concentrated and can irritate the skin when used in undiluted form, often referred to as neat application.
 Therefore, they are normally diluted with a carrier oil for topical application such as jojoba oil, olive oil, sweet almond oil or coconut oil.
-Phototoxic reactions may occur with many cold pressed citrus peel oils such as lemon or lime.
-Also, many essential oils have chemical components that are sensitisers (meaning that they will, after a number of uses, cause reactions on the skin and more so in the rest of the body).
+Phototoxic reactions may occur with many cold-pressed citrus peel oils such as lemon or lime.

+Many essential oils have chemical components that are sensitisers (meaning that they will, after several uses, cause reactions on the skin and more so in the rest of the body).
+All cosmetic products and ingredients must meet the same safety requirements, regardless of their source.
 Chemical composition of essential oils could be affected by herbicides if the original plants are cultivated versus wild-harvested.
 Some oils can be toxic to some domestic animals, with cats being particularly prone.

 Most oils can be toxic to humans as well.
-A report of three cases documented gynecomastia in prepubertal boys who were exposed to topical lavender and tea tree oils.
+A report on three different cases documented gynecomastia in prepubertal boys who were exposed to topical lavender and tea tree oils.
 The Aromatherapy Trade Council of the UK issued a rebuttal.
-The Australian Tea Tree Association, a group that promotes the interests of Australian tea tree oil producers, exporters and manufacturers issued a letter that questioned the study and called on the New England Journal of Medicine for a retraction.

 Another article published by a different research group also documented three cases of gynecomastia in prepubertal boys who were exposed to topical lavender oil.
-A recent research, made by NIEHS scientists and published on Endocrine Society's Journal of Clinical Endocrinology and Metabolism, concluded that persistent exposure to lavender products is associated with premature breast development in girls and "that chemicals in lavender oil and tea tree oil are potential endocrine disruptors with varying effects on receptors for two hormones — estrogen and androgen".
+Persistent exposure to lavender products may be associated with premature breast development in girls and "that chemicals in lavender oil and tea tree oil are potential endocrine disruptors with varying effects on receptors for two hormones – estrogen and androgen".

-Essential oils can be extremely toxic when ingested or absorbed internally.
+Essential oils can be toxic when ingested or absorbed internally.
 Doses as low as 2 ml have been reported to cause clinically significant symptoms and severe poisoning can occur after ingestion of as little as 4 ml.
 A few reported cases of toxic reactions like liver damage and seizures have occurred after ingestion of sage, hyssop, thuja and cedar oils.
 Accidental ingestion may happen when oils are not kept out of reach of children.
-As with any bioactive substance, an essential oil that may be safe for the general public could still pose hazards for pregnant and lactating women.
+As with any bioactive substance, an essential oil that may be safe for the general public could still pose hazards for pregnant and lactating people.

 Oils both ingested and applied to the skin can potentially have negative interactions with conventional medicine.
-For example, the topical use of methyl salicylate-heavy oils like wintergreen may cause bleeding in users taking the anticoagulant warfarin.
+For example, the topical use of methyl salicylate–heavy oils like wintergreen may cause bleeding in users taking the anticoagulant warfarin.

-In late 2021, an aromatherapy spray was recalled after it was found to be contaminated with Burkholderia pseudomallei, the bacteria that causes melioidosis, which led to four cases of the disease and two deaths.
+In late 2021, an aromatherapy spray was recalled after it was found to be contaminated with Burkholderia pseudomallei, the bacterial agent that causes melioidosis, which led to four cases of the disease and two deaths.